 As the foot reaches maximum load, the arch is pressed flat, giving a ground parallel orientation to the coffin bone and to the lateral cartilages.
 Then, the horse lifts the heels as the stride is completed, leaving the rigid front half of the foot the tremendous job of driving the horse forward.

 The underside of the coffin bone and the lateral cartilages are vaulted like a dome.
-Looking at this dome from the bottom gives you the impression you are looking into a bowl and the papillae that grow the sole of the horse are attached to and grow from this surface.
-According to measurements taken from wild hooves and healthy domestic hooves the sole should be ½ to ¾ inch thick and uniformly cover the vaulted underside of the lateral cartilages and the coffin bone.
+Looking at this dome from the bottom gives you the impression you are looking into a bowl and the corium that grows the sole of the horse is attached to and grows from this foundation.
+According to measurements taken from wild hooves and healthy domestic hooves the sole should be 5/8- to 3/4-inch thick and uniformly cover the vaulted underside of the lateral cartilages and the coffin bone.
 This is not something we have to do for the horse.
 It will take this shape naturally if the horse gets plenty of movement on its bare hooves.
-We must allow this sole to callous into very dense material if it is to be expected to do its job of protecting the underside of the horse.
-Its surface area is huge when compared to that of the hoof wall’s ground surface, so it is actually the sole that is bearing the lion share of the horse's weight (on any yielding surface, this is true, whether the hoof wall is 1/8 inch shorter than or 3/8 inch longer than the sole).
+We must allow this sole to callus into very dense material if it is to be expected to do its job of protecting the underside of the horse.
+Its surface area is huge when compared to that of the hoof wall’s ground surface, so it is actually the sole that is bearing the lion share of the horse's weight (on any yielding surface, this is true, whether the hoof wall is 1/8-inch shorter than or 3/8-inch longer than the sole).

 Soles of horses and humans can be regrown very quickly, but callused sole is another story.
 Callused sole is simply a huge amount of sole material packed into a thinner space.
 It takes time to build adequate callus.
 So should we just leave horse soles alone and let them callus and build at will?
 Usually yes, it’s just that simple- leave the darn sole alone.
 There are exceptions and this muddies the water, though.
 When a shoe has been on a horse or if it has been stall bound, the sole can build into thick layers.
 Domestic donkeys and minis tend to grow too much sole no matter how much they move on our soft pastures.
 Sub-solar abscessing can leave large false soles in its wake.
 In arid environments, the sole may never exfoliate on its own.
 Sometimes we do need to trim away this excess to allow hoof function and normal callusing of the real sole.